-Are you aware that the Alzheimer Society offers training to all new recruits out of the Ontario Police College three times a year through our Elgin-St. Thomas branch?
-While at the OPC, new recruits will be trained with Finding Your Way education about the risks of going missing, general dementia information (i.e. common behaviours explained, aspects of the disease, calming techniques, etc.), and information on how to communicate effectively with people living with dementia.
+Are you aware that the Alzheimer Society offers training to new recruits during basic constable training at the Ontario Police College?
+While at the OPC, constables will recieve Finding Your Way education that was developed by the Rapid Response Advisory Group about dementia, the risk of going missing, and information on how to communicate effectively with a person living with dementia and their care partner.

-Services can request dementia training at anytime through their local Alzheimer Society.
+Services can request dementia education at anytime through their local Alzheimer Society.
 We recommend this is done once yearly in order to keep up with new information on dementia, ensure all new staff are trained, and to keep the information fresh and top-of-mind.
-If your Service could use a top-up of training, we encourage you to a drop a line to your local Society.
+If your Service could use an education session, we encourage you to contact your local Society.